 2. Swimwear Is More Complicated Than You Think

-"After our final pattern is perfected, we add any special trims and make sure the prints are placed in the most flattering way on the body," added Shoshanna.
+Shoshanna continued, "Once our final pattern is flawless, we add any particular trims and make sure the prints are positioned in the most attractive manner on the body.

 3. How to Spot a Quality Suit